 Formats: Limited Edition Vinyl LP + CD (BAY 72V) Double CD (BAY 76CD) Digital (BAY 76E)

 Release Date: 23 August 2010

 Rivers is the mesmerising third album by Sweden’s Wildbirds & Peacedrums, combining the two limited edition vinyl only 12” EPs, Retina and Iris, which were released in May and June 2010 respectively.
 The album is released as a double CD in a deluxe gatefold wallet, with one EP represented on each disc, and the ten songs are also available to download.
-A limited edition single LP is available for pre-order now as part of Leaf 20.
+A limited edition single LP is available now as part of Leaf 20.

 Characteristically, Wildbirds emphasise instinct, emotional rawness and purity of expression over perfection.
 The whole album was recorded and mixed in Reykjavík in a single week, and retains an intentionally spontaneous, live feel.
 A new sense of restraint and control is apparent, compared to Wildbirds’ previous albums (2008’s Heartcore and 2009’s The Snake) and their blistering live shows, consciously bringing Mariam Wallentin’s lyrical concerns into clearer focus.
 While the two EPs are sonically quite distinct, they complement each other with unifying themes of reflection, light and water.
 Heard in the context of the album, the new songs are revealed as an extraordinary body of work.